ShailyRoy/Alpha-chess/README.md

 # chess

 Proper attribution and link to any existing code used in project:

-We are planning to implement this code in our code: https://github.com/aStieber/Chess960/blob/master/README.md
+We are planning to implement this chess960 version in our code: https://github.com/aStieber/Chess960/blob/master/README.md instead of using the library

 For monte carlo implementation, we took help from https://www.geeksforgeeks.org/ml-monte-carlo-tree-search-mcts/